 Business Overview.
-Life sales decreased 13% driven by declines in variable life, whole life (due to several large cases in the prior period) and term life products, partially offset by higher sales of universal life products (due to large cases in the current period).
-Retail annuity sales increased 8% mainly as a result of higher indexed annuity sales.
+Life sales decreased 15% driven by declines in variable life, whole life and term life products, partially offset by higher sales of universal life products.
+Retail annuity sales decreased 10% mainly as a result of lower variable annuity sales due to the sales suspension by a major distributor this year, partially offset by higher indexed annuity sales.
 A significant portion of our operating earnings is driven by separate account balances.
 Most directly, these balances determine asset-based fee income but they also impact DAC amortization and asset-based commissions.
 Separate account balances are driven by sales, movements in the market, surrenders, withdrawals, benefit payments, transfers and policy charges.
 Separate account balances have declined due to market performance along with the impact of negative net flows, as benefits, surrenders and withdrawals exceeded sales.
 While net flows are still negative, we are seeing improvements in surrenders and withdrawals, as well as increases in sales.